-The principle deduced from the authorities is that the question of length of notice depends on the facts existing at the date notice is given.
+The general principle that may be deduced from the authorities is that the question of length of notice depends on the facts existing at the date notice is given.
 A weighty factor to be considered is the expense incurred in establishing and running an agency.

-In Kazinos & Co v Letraset (Export) Ltd, 31 the District Court of Nicosia held that:
+In Kazinos & Co v Letraset (Export) Ltd, the District Court of Nicosia held that: